 Riga Stradins University is a popular choice for international students, who constitute around 25% of the student body here.
 Most of them come from Germany, Sweden, Finland, and Norway.

-As of 2019, RSU is ranked in the top 500 European universities and the top 1000 universities in the world.
+As of 2019, RSU is ranked in the top 500 European universities and the top 1000 universities worldwide.

 The university is located at 16 Dzirciema Street, Rīga, LV-1007, Latvia.

 Riga Stradins University organises conferences, seminars, and meetings for students and staff with interest in scientific studies.
 Moreover, the current research projects focus on oncology, infectious diseases, and immunology.